whitelilydragon/ShangMuArchitect/README.md

 # Frequently Asked Questions

+### Where is Shang Mu Architect?

+It's all the same game, now rebranded to unify the name of the campaign (Academy) and the editor (Shang Mu Architect).
+Now the project is simply called "Freedom Planet Architect", further emphasizing the setting of the game, where the world of Avalice is rebuilding after its recent alien invasion.
+This premise has an overarching influence on the campaign's story.

 ### Can I report issues related to the fan game's accuracy to Freedom Planet?

-We are no longer accepting accuracy-related reports now that Shang Mu Architect is a mix of Freedom Planet 1 and 2's gameplay, with some intentional improvements (and unintentional) changes to FP's gameplay (Such as making FP1 speedrun tech easier to execute)
+We are no longer accepting accuracy-related reports now that Freedom Planet Architect is a mix of Freedom Planet 1 and 2's gameplay, with some intentional improvements (and unintentional) changes to FP's gameplay (Such as making FP1 speedrun tech easier to execute)

 ### Why can't I tag my bug reports?